jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/pix2pix论文笔记.md

 **NOTE**: for loss function

-> Euclidean distance, which lead to blurry results. cause’ it is minimized by averaging all plausible outputs.
+> Euclidean distance lead to blurry. cause’ it is minimized by averaging all plausible outputs.
 >
 > Solution:    *Energy-based GAN*
 >